alex-snell/researchAPI/README.md

 - Set `use_context: true` to maintain conversation flow (AI will remember previous professions)
 - Pronoun extraction is case-insensitive
 - If no pronoun is found, "NOT_FOUND" is stored

+## TODO
+- refactor to include pronoun extraction by gender
+- test with max tokens to find the least amount of tokens needed